 However many selections you include and whatever sports and markets you bet on, an accumulator works the same way.
 One stake covers the whole bet and it only wins if all legs win.
 If the first pick wins, the stake and winnings roll over onto the next leg and so on.
 Let’s consider a very simple treble, or three-fold, on over 2.5 goals in all three of Sunday’s televised football games.

 For the sake of simplicity, let us assume all three are predicted to be cagey affairs and over 2.5 is priced at evens in them all.
 You do a £10 treble and the early kick off ends 3-0.
 Your £10 receives £10 winnings and you then have £20 rolling over, or accumulating, on the second game.
 That ends 2-2 so your £20 bet receives £20 winnings and the whole £40 rolls onto the final game of the day.
-That finishes 4-1 and so your bet receives a total payout of £80 for a profit of £70.
+That finishes 4-1 and so your bet receives a total payout of £80 for a net win of £70.
 An acca is an all or nothing bet though, so had even one of the three games finished with just two goals or fewer, you would lose your £10.

 What Are 5-Folds, 6-Folds & 15-Folds?

 Hopefully the above has made it clear what we mean when we talk about these sorts of accumulators.
 Whatever the number is, refers to how many selections you have made, so a seven-fold acca might be a “through the card” bet at the horse racing where you try to predict the winner of all the seven races on a given card.
 A 12-fold bet might be predicting the winner of all 12 games in a round of Championship fixtures.
 Those looking for the glory of a giant win from a small stake might opt for a massive 15-fold football acca, picking out 15 games from a weekend’s football fixtures.

 A £374,000 Win from a £1 Bet